Chemical Coast: 20th century

 a series of ownership changes and capacity expansions throughout the twentieth century.
 By 2002 it was owned by ConocoPhillips.

 The Shell Oil Company opened a terminal facility on a 145 acre former Boynton farm property along Arbor Street in Sewaren in 1928.
-The terminal was transferred to the Motiva Enterprises Shell subsidiary during the twentieth century and expanded to a 4.2 Moilbbl storage capacity with connections to the Colonial pipeline and barge docks on the Arthur Kill in addition to the rail connections.
+The terminal was transferred to the Motiva Enterprises Shell subsidiary during the 20th century and expanded to a 4.2 Moilbbl storage capacity with connections to the Colonial pipeline and barge docks on the Arthur Kill in addition to the rail connections.
 The facility now handles gasoline, diesel fuel, jet fuel, ethanol, and fuel mixtures.

 Emissions from the area's chemical plants have been blamed for some serious health problems that have been observed among residents of neighborhoods on Staten Island situated directly across the Arthur Kill, specifically an elevated rate of cancer found to exist among long-time denizens of Travis.
-Strange — though not necessarily unpleasant — odors often waft across the Arthur Kill, and affect air quality not only on Staten Island's West Shore where Travis is located, but parts of the island's South Shore and Mid-Island regions as well.
+Strange—though not necessarily unpleasant—odors often waft across the Arthur Kill, and affect air quality not only on Staten Island's West Shore, where Travis is located, but parts of the island's South Shore and Mid-Island regions as well.

+21st century

 A freight line connection from New Jersey to the Staten Island Railway, via the Chemical Coast line, has been restored as of late 2006, and is operated by the Morristown and Erie Railway under contract with the State of New Jersey.
 The railroad bridge over the Arthur Kill waterway has also been restored, and at least one freight train has made the crossing in 2006 from New Jersey to Staten Island.
 Plans are to reactivate the North Shore of the Staten Island Railway to allow freight shipments to and from the recently revamped Howland Hook Marine Terminal.

 The current Chemical Coast connection to Staten Island is freight service only, although separate plans are also being studied to reactivate passenger service on the North Shore Branch on Staten Island.
 Some of these latter proposals would run passenger trains to Cranford Junction, while others call for a western terminus at either the former Arlington or Port Ivory stations on Staten Island.